dharmaInit/psfetcher/README.md

   - multi-store support
   - sort results by title, price, or discount
   - filter results by setting minimum and/or maximum prices
+  - filter results by content type - games and/or addons
-  - save results as a text file, a reddit-friendly comment, or a simply formatted HTML document
+  - save results as a text file, a reddit-friendly comment, an HTML document, or an XLSX spreadsheet

  # Installation and requirements
  Required Python version is 3+.
-4 external libraries need to be installed manually:
+External libraries need to be installed manually:

  `pip install -r requirements.txt`